Wachau: Ancient history

 Even before the Neolithic period brought in changes in the natural environment of the valley, Palaeolithic records of the valley have been identified in the form of "figurines" in Galgenberg and Willendorf, stated to be 32,000 years and 26,000 years old, respectively, that testify to human occupation in the valley.
-It has been inferred that Krems and Melk were well settled establishments in the early Neolithic period between 4500 BCE and 1800 BCE.
+It has been inferred that Krems and Melk were well settled establishments in the early Neolithic period between 4500 BC and 1800 BC.
 Wachau Valley's ancient history in the Neolithic period started with deforestation by the people of the land for cultivation and settlement.

-In 15 BCE, the Celtic kingdom of Noricum became part of the Roman Empire.
+In 15 BC, the Celtic kingdom of Noricum became part of the Roman Empire.
 Since then, the Empire's boundaries were made up along the Danube.
 The fortifications of the limes were built along its southern banks, especially Castrum Favianis (what is now Mautern an der Donau) at the downstream end of the valley and some burgi (i.e., small watchtower-like fortresses) in the area of Rossatz-Arnsdorf municipality, the remains of which can still be seen today, most notably in Bacharnsdorf.
-Roman rule on the southern banks of the Danube came to an end when King Odoaker ordered the evacuation of the Latin speaking population in 488 CE.
+Roman rule on the southern banks of the Danube came to an end when King Odoaker ordered the evacuation of the Latin speaking population in 488 AD.

-The name "wachu", as such, was recorded as "locus Wahowa" in 853 AD and the name of "Krems" was recorded as Urbs Chremisa in 995 CE, marking it as the oldest Austrian town.
+The name "wachu", as such, was recorded as "locus Wahowa" in 853 AD and the name of "Krems" was recorded as Urbs Chremisa in 995 AD, marking it as the oldest Austrian town.

 Dukedom of Babenberg

-The Babenberg Margraves, with Leopold I as their first king, ruled in Wachau from 976 CE.
+The Babenberg Margraves, with Leopold I as their first king, ruled in Wachau from 976 AD.
 The 11th century marked an Austrian dukedom of Babenberg under Henry II, in 1156.
 After the dissipation of this line of rule, Duke Albert V (King Albert II) came to power in 1404.
-Between 1150 and 1839 CE, the four towns of St Michael, Wösendorf, Joching, and Weissenkirchen functioned independently.
+Between 1150 and 1839, the four towns of St Michael, Wösendorf, Joching, and Weissenkirchen functioned independently.
 However, they formed a single entity as Wachau or Tal Wachau only in 1972.
-In the 12th century, the King of England, Richard the Lionhearted, was imprisoned at the Kuenringerburg castle above the Dürnstein town because he insulted the Babenberg Duke, Leopold V by showing disrespect to the Austrian flag.
+In the 12th century, the King of England, Richard the Lionheart, was imprisoned at the Kuenringerburg castle above the Dürnstein town because he insulted the Babenberg Duke, Leopold V by showing disrespect to the Austrian flag.
 Even though he was travelling in Austria returning from the Holy Lands in disguise, he was identified in an inn in Erdberg, now a suburb of Vienna.
 He was finally released after paying a kingly ransom of 35,000 kg of silver.
 According to myth, the king's freedom was facilitated due to the efforts of his French aide Blondel.
 It is said that this silver booty was used to build Wiener Neustadt.